sl-solution/InMemoryDatasets.jl/docs/src/man/filter.md

  Compared to `byrow`, the `mask` function has some useful features which are handy in some scenarios:

 * `mask` returns a boolean data set which shows exactly which observation will be selected when `fun` is called on it.
 * By default, the `mask` function filters observations based on their formatted values.
-However, this can be changed by setting `mapformats = false`.
+And to change this we should pass `mapformats = false`.
 * By default, the `mask` function will treat the missing values as `false`, however, this behaviour can be modified by using the keyword option `missings`.
 This option can be set as `true`, `false`(default value), or `missing`.

 ### Examples